Werner0/fasta_doctor/README.md

 C
 A
 ```
-Running `fasta_doctor_x86_64 input.fasta --rename --unwrap` yields:
+Running fasta_doctor with the `--rename` and `--unwrap` flags will return the following output:
 ```
 >A0B
 ACTGGTCA
 >A1B
 ACTGGTCA
 ```
-Old headers are mapped to new headers and saved in `mapping.fasta_doctor`.
+Because the `--rename` flag is used, old headers are also mapped to new headers and saved in `mapping.fasta_doctor`.
+See the [example directory](example/) for specific examples of incorrectly formatted FASTA files.